-Most women I know – and certainly every single one of the women I work with in my nutrition clinic – have done countless diets.
+Most women I know – and certainly every single one of the women I work with in my nutrition clinic – have done countless diets by the time they reach midlife.
 Some of these women have even been on what I consider good diets, eating the right kinds of things and enjoying some success, only to find themselves back to square one the following year.
 So what is happening?

 It usually plays out a bit like this.
 You are propelled into action as a result of some immediate and urgent pain.
 One common scenario is you’ve been shopping for an event to discover that nothing you tried on in the entire shopping trip fitted or looked good.
 It's crushing and inspires you to start another diet.

 Women all over the world are motivated by this kind of pain so they set their goals, get results and - by doing that - they get out of that immediate and urgent pain.

 But now that they are out of pain, the need and the urgency to do the work has gone and so has their motivation because their motivation was the pain.
 No pain, no motivation.
 They go back to doing exactly what they were doing before they started the diet.
 Things might be okay for a little while but soon they stand on the scales absolutely nothing has changed.
 They are back where they started and so the pain returns and, along with it, the motivation to start a new diet.
 And this is the reason why so many women spend a good deal of their life on some restrictive plan or another.
 (Admittedly, it is given an extra dimension in menopause when sometimes nothing seems to work, then you get a glimmer of hope, then it ebbs away - but that's a different tale...)

 The solution is more straight-forward (and more fun) than you might think.

 The missing piece lies in creating a life you love and moving towards it rather than away from the pain (after all, there’s only so long that can go on and it never brings lasting results).

 Let’s try this…